 If none of these answers have gotten you up and off the couch and into action, then it might be time to call a professional.
 Exterminating a stinging insect on your own is not easy.
 One simple bee sting may be worth it, but not hundreds!

 At Stomp Pest Control, we’re here for you.
-Avoid any type of allergic reaction and call us today.
+Avoid any type of allergic reaction and call us today at (919) 231-3292 or fill out our contact form below.
 We use only the best products and offer free retreat services and a pest control guarantee.
 Don’t hesitate to chat with one of our experts about our programs today.